 For the average weekend meal, I prefer the affordability of lamb shoulder over lamb leg, which, with its hefty price tag, is better suited to special occasions.
 Lamb shoulder can be seasoned in myriad ways, but I want the highest flavor-to-work ratio on these especially lazy days, so I turn to bold ingredients for some help.

 Next, it’s time for the blender to take care of the heavy lifting.
-The dried chilies and spices are blended together with halved tomatillos, pitted dates, salt, and a splash of water to get things moving.
-At this point, the paste will taste overly tannic from the dried chilies and tomatillos, but trust that as it roasts, it will develop dark, fruity notes of raisin and prune to complement the lamb.
+The dried chiles and spices are blended together with halved tomatillos, pitted dates, salt, and a splash of water to get things moving.
+At this point, the paste will taste overly tannic from the dried chiles and tomatillos, but trust that as it roasts, it will develop dark, fruity notes of raisin and prune to complement the lamb.

-I’ve found in the past that dried chilies can seem muddy when combined with the browned flavor of seared meat and black pepper.
+I’ve found in the past that dried chiles can seem muddy when combined with the browned flavor of seared meat and black pepper.
 Plus, given the long, low-and-slow cook time this roast gets in the oven, you'll get more than enough surface browning even without searing the meat.

 Instead, I simply prep the lamb shoulder by deeply scoring the fat cap and seasoning it well with kosher salt.
 Resist the urge to trim off the thick layer of fat, since it protects and bastes the meat while cooking, yielding a tender and juicy braise.

 If you make the lamb a day ahead, you can chill it in the refrigerator overnight; the rendered fat will solidify, making it easy to remove.
 Even if you don’t cook the dish in advance, you can still skim off the majority of the fat from the juices at the bottom of the pan, using a ladle, after it comes out of the oven.

 I prefer to braise the lamb shoulder in a Dutch oven so it can heat evenly from all sides, but a roasting pan covered in foil can also get the job done.